Machine Learning

 Unsupervised Modeling

-This code deck will only focus on supervised machine learning algorithms.
 The reason we cover all of the algorithms in this code deck is that we are unsure ahead of time which algorithm will work best for any specific data set.
 Stephen Lee from the University of Idaho has a great visual to summarize this idea:

 Comparing Algorithms (Lee, University of Idaho)